 - At levels 9 and 18, your Passive Mapping is upgraded to ranks 2 and 3, respectively.

 Meteorae start with the skills and equipment listed for their background.

 |Simple • Intermediate • Advanced|

-Thanks to their extremely restrictive turn conducts, playing Meteorae like any other character is outright impossible.
-They often have to use meta turncount strategies just to live, such as skipping floors and rushing the Lair branches quickly; see the Strategy section for more details.
+Thanks to their restrictive turn conducts, playing Meteorae like any other character is outright impossible.
+They often have to use meta turncount strategies just to live, such as skipping floors and having an odd branch order; see the Strategy section for more details.
 These tactics often make Meteorae underleveled, even with their absurd aptitudes, let alone undergeared.

 The higher the value, the better the aptitude.

 - Jiyva gives even more regeneration and plenty of outs for monsters you can't handle.
 Meanwhile, Meteorae are naturally fast-paced enough to best deal with Jiyva's item eating slimes.
-But, as usual, Jiyva is rarely found early - you'd already would have plenty of piety with other gods.
+But, as usual, Jiyva is rarely found early - by the time you usually find Jiyva, you'd already have plenty of piety with other gods.

 - Okawaru synergizes well with the Meteoran playstyle.
-Meteorae are often underleveled, even with their +2 XP aptitude, meaning that their battles are considered 'tougher' and reward more piety.
+Those who skip branches are often underleveled, even with a +2 XP aptitude, meaning that their battles are considered 'tougher' and reward more piety.
 This can be used to get consistent and strong buffs that make up for being underleveled.
-Okawaru will also gift a healthy amount of gear, both ranged and not.
+Okawaru will also gift a healthy amount of gear.

 Meteorae play like no other species, at least in any form of casual manner.
 Here are some pointers to playing a turn count species effectively: